-- Test your family's kits by not using power or water from the tap for 48 hours.
+- Test your family's emergency kits by not using power or water from the tap for 48 hours.
 Talk to your kids about how you can improve your emergency kits based on what you learned.

 - Let older kids with phones download preparedness apps, such as Red Cross's First Aid and emergency apps, FEMA, WISER, ICE Medical Standard.

 - Older kids can get trained in CPR/First Aid, Babysitting, Wilderness First Aid, Community Emergency Response Teams, Search and Rescue, Amateur Radio, etc.

 - Ask what they've learned at school.
 Sometimes they know more about this than we do!

 Know How to Help Kids Cope